kindista/kindista/doc/plan.md

 - [ ] add timezone support in shared/time.lisp

-Requests

-Database

-Geolocation
-- [ ] localize Kindista based on IP address of guest

 Donations
 - [ ] Write thank you email
 - [ ] set :donated flag on donator's account on donation

 Invitations
     # A limited resource
-- [ ] change site text wording to indicate that accounts require invitations
+- [X] change site text wording to indicate that accounts require invitations
 - [X] modify account creation workflow to require invitation
 - [X] create 10 new invitations for a new user on creation
 - [X] add expiration date and invitation IDs to invitation emails